094459/newsletter-oss-projects/README.md

 [cfn-bedrock-notify](https://aws-oss.beachgeek.co.uk/3sc) is a new tool from my colleague Du'an Lightfoot that is a very creative an interesting way to incorporate large language models to help you troubleshoot failed Cloudformation deployments.
 How many times have you had a deployment fail, only to reach out to your preferred search tool to help solve the problem.
 Well with this project deployed, any issues are sent via SNS to Amazon Bedrock using Anthropic Claude v3, and (hopefully) the answer to your problems are returned via the email of the SNS subscriber. (#194)

+**chat-cli**

+[chat-cli](https://aws-oss.beachgeek.co.uk/47o) is a terminal based program that lets you interact with LLMs available on Amazon Bedrock.
+You can install and run via source or for ease, Homebrew.
+The README provides you with more details including how to configure the application.
+If you want an easy, text base way to interact with the foundational models you run via Amazon Bedrock, check this out.(#206)

 **chronos-forecasting**

 [chronos-forecasting](https://aws-oss.beachgeek.co.uk/3rh) is a family of pre-trained time series forecasting models based on language model architectures.
 A time series is transformed into a sequence of tokens via scaling and quantisation, and a language model is trained on these tokens using the cross-entropy loss.
 Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
 Chronos models have been trained on a large corpus of publicly available time series data, as well as synthetic data generated using Gaussian processes. (#194)